Charge diffusion and modulation transfer function in a Nancy Grace Roman Space Telescope detector: Introduction

 This paper focuses on the contribution of charge diffusion to the PSF.
 In the HgCdTe detectors, a grown-in electric field $E_z$ is present that will drive liberated charges (in this case, holes) down towards the $p-n$ junctions of the diodes \citep{Mosby2020}.
 In addition to the drift velocity given by the grown-in field, the holes are also undergoing diffusion in all 3 dimensions.
 The probability distribution of the final location where the hole is collected --- and therefore the contribution of charge diffusion to the PSF --- is determined by a combination of the drift and diffusion.

-We quantify the result of charge diffusion in terms of its contribution to the modulation transfer function (MTF).
-The MTF of a system describes its spatial frequency response to a sine wave fluctuation in the sky image and is a combination of several effects: the ideal pixel response (a top hat function), charge diffusion, and the inter-pixel capacitance (IPC).
+We quantify the result of charge diffusion in terms of its contribution to the modulation transfer function (MTF), the absolute value of the Fourier transform of the PSF.
+The MTF of a system describes its spatial frequency response to a sine wave fluctuation in the sky image and is a combination of several effects that multiply: the ideal pixel response (a top hat function), charge diffusion, and the inter-pixel capacitance (IPC).
 The MTF is measured through well-defined methods, allowing us to fit well-known special cases and a \textit{Roman}-specific model to determine the extent of charge diffusion present in the detectors.
-By determining the contribution of charge diffusion to the MTF, and thus to image degradation, we can make informed decisions for survey strategy and understand how charge diffusion behaves in the new H4RG detectors.
+By determining the contribution of charge diffusion to the MTF, and thus to image degradation, we can make informed decisions for survey strategy and understand how charge diffusion behaves in the new H4RG-10 detectors.

 This paper is organized as follows.
 We briefly describe some conventions in Sec.~\ref{sec:conventions}.
 The data used are described in Sec.~\ref{sec:experiment}.
 We describe the extraction of the MTF from the data in Sec. \ref{sec: MTF}.
 We present fits to charge diffusion models in Sec.~\ref{sec:modelfit}, and discuss the implications for {\slshape Roman} in Sec.~\ref{sec:discussion}.